RealTimeLogic/LSP-Examples/Sparkplug/README.md

 See the [Mako Server command line video tutorial](https://youtu.be/vwQ52ZC5RRg) and the server's command line options documentation for more information on how to start the Mako Server.

-The example will attempt to connect to an MQTT broker at `localhost`.
-You can edit the example file EoN/.preload and change the URL to a public test broker, but we recommend that you use a local broker such as [Mosquitto](http://www.steves-internet-guide.com/install-mosquitto-linux/) or sign up for a free trial broker such as [HiveMQ Cloud](https://www.hivemq.com/mqtt-cloud-broker/).
+The example will attempt to connect to an MQTT broker at `broker.hivemq.com`.
+You can edit the example file EoN/.preload and change the URL to any public test broker, but we recommend that you use a local broker such as [Mosquitto](http://www.steves-internet-guide.com/install-mosquitto-linux/).
 You also need a Sparkplug Primary Application; however, explaining this is beyond the scope of this tutorial.
 As a first step, connect the [MQTT Sparkplug sniffer](#the-sparkplug-sniffer) to the same broker.

 #### The Sparkplug Sniffer